Battle of the Multi-Currency Accounts & Travel Wallets: YouTrip, DBS MCA, UOB Mighty FX & Others

 While many of the countries that Singaporeans are fond of visiting are advanced in cashless payments, there are some countries that rely heavily on cash, such as Laos and Myanmar.
 Even developed countries like Japan can have a preference for cash.
 In addition, some countries such as Indonesia also have issues with credit card fraud, so you might want to think twice about using your credit card for everything.

 You’re also more often than not expected to pay in cash at certain types of businesses, such as market and street food stalls.
+If you have a debit card that allows you to draw money with no fees at overseas ATM networks, make sure the country that you’re going has an extensive ATM network.

 Have you ever used a multi-currency account, card or wallet?
 Share your reviews in the comments!